akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 “Is my lady unwell?”

-Nervously, the secretary stepped forward to intervene.
+Nervously, the clerk stepped forward to intervene.

 “Your Majesty, I believe the queen refers to your royal oath that the next eligible maiden entering the hall should wed Master Godfrey.”